hasl-sensor/integration/README.md

  - **timewindow** (*Optional*): The number of minutes to look ahead when requesting the departure board from the api.
 Default 60, minimum is 5 and maximum is 60.

 ## Configuration variables for status sensors
 This sensor type creates a Traffic Situation sensor and shows the all-up trafic situation in the public transportation system.
-This sensor can be used with [hasl-cards](https://github.com/DSorlov/hasl-cards). and outputs data as described in the [sensor description](STATUS_OBJECT.md)
+This sensor can be used with hasl-cards ([departure-card](https://github.com/hasl-platform/lovelace-hasl-departure-card), [traffic-status-card](https://github.com/hasl-platform/lovelace-hasl-traffic-status-card)) . and outputs data as described in the [sensor description](STATUS_OBJECT.md)

  - **sensor_type: `status`**:  mandatory configuration for status sensor and must be set to `status`